zooba/python-api-pep/PEP.md

 **Application**: A program that can be launched directly.
 Compare and contrast with *extension*.
 CPython is normally considered an application when used via the `python` or `python3` command.

 **Extension**: A program that cannot be launched directly but must be loaded by an application.
-Python modules, native or otherwise, are considered extenions.
+Python modules, whether "native" code, bytecode or pure-Python, are considered extensions.
 When embedded into another application, CPython is considered an extension.

 **Target Runtime**: The combination of operating system and externally-provided code that an application is compiled to use.
 Referred to as "target runtime" to distinguish from "Python runtime".
 For CPython, the target runtime is usually the processor, operating system and C runtime implementation.

 **Native extension**: A subset of all extensions that are compiled to the same target runtime as the application they integrate with.
 CPython native extensions are compiled to native code that uses the CPython ABI.
 For contrast, Python source and bytecode files are *not* considered native extensions.

 **API**: Application Programming Interface.
 The set of interactions defined by an application to allow extensions to extend, control, and interact with the application.
-An API typically defines functions, classes and values as abstract interfaces.
+An API typically provides declarations of functions, values and namespaces as abstract interfaces.
 CPython has one API that applies for all scenarios in all contexts, though practical scenarios only use a subset of this API.
 (Referring to a subset of the API as "the <x> API" is generally acceptable.)

 **ABI**: Application Binary Interface.
 The implementation of an API such that its interactions can be realized by a digital computer.
 Typically includes memory layouts and binary representations, and is a function of the target platform and the build tools used to compile CPython.
 A particular build of CPython may have a different ABI (but identical API) to another build, which will impact compatibility with native extension builds but not sources.